-Easy step-by-step instructions on how to make the best smoked salmon!
-It starts with brining and is then smoked to perfection.
-Each bite is full of rich and smoky flavors that are simply irresistible!
+Easy step-by-step instructions on how to make the best hot smoked salmon on any type of smoker!
+It starts with the most amazing citrus brine and is then smoked to perfection.
+Every bite is full of rich and smoky flavors that are simply irresistible!

 Jump to:

-2. It only takes about 1 to 2 hours to smoke depending on the size of the salmon.
+- Quick and easy - it only takes about 1 to 2 hours to smoke depending on the size of the fish.

 🛒 Ingredients You'll Need

-- Ice - aids in temperature control by getting the liquid brine to quickly become cold.
+- Ice Cubes - aids in temperature control by getting the liquid brine to quickly become cold.

 - Oranges - use fresh squeezed juice from oranges.
 It adds an acidic element to the brine and in the glaze.